 The second approach in the positive school is quantitative.
 According to this approach, the main obstacle to evaluating and measuring public diplomacy is a lack of quantitative data that objectively reflects its effectiveness.
 Large and diverse databases must be developed, enabling quantification and measurement processes that are as accurate as possible.
 Pahlavi (2007) suggested weekly data collection among participants in public diplomacy programs, such as numbers of educational program participants and graduates, listeners, viewers, visitors to internet sites, people registering for websites, and more.
 Such data collection could produce a platform for broader, deeper and more effective measurement.

-Using digital infrastructure for feedback and measurement purposes will become necessary as government representatives begin to use electronic channels for communication with the public exclusively to send invitations to events, press releases, interactive websites, etc. (Johnson, 2006, p.
+Using digital infrastructure for feedback and measurement purposes will become necessary as government representatives begin to use electronic channels for communication with the public exclusively to send invitations to events, press releases, interactive social media and websites, etc. (Johnson, 2006, p.
 48).
 Constructing large databases that cover a variety of parameters pertaining to target audiences can yield three main results that are crucial for improving evaluation capabilities: ongoing monitoring, increasing budget and resource allocation, and developing an organizational culture that includes performance review (Pahlavi, 2007).
 For example, a survey conducted in the UK counted 290 million people worldwide exposed to British public diplomacy weekly, while 100 million individuals were counted for the USA and 95 million for France.
 Following the establishment of the Al-Jazeera media outlet, 75 million individuals were counted as having been exposed to Qatar’s public diplomacy efforts.
 However, there was no in-depth analysis regarding whether and to what degree diplomatic efforts succeeded in influencing these individuals’ positions.

 A third approach focuses on analyzing target audiences as the most important way to evaluate the effectiveness of public diplomacy.
 This approach encourages using market share analysis as an indicator reflecting the effectiveness of public diplomacy efforts.
 According to this approach, evaluation should assess the extent to which the state successfully recruits target audiences as potential customers that will “purchase” them in a competitive global market.
 The research variable is “audience awareness,” which is evaluated according to specific areas for the program being implemented (Pahlavi, 2007).
 A distinction is made between audiences that were “potentially exposed” to a message and those that were “definitely exposed”.
 This highlights the gap between the desired and the actual situation and differentiates between the technological success and effective success of message transmission.
 That is, the fact that a message was transmitted does not mean it was actually received.